Smurfs: Multi-Agent System using Context-Efficient DFSDT for Tool Planning: Smurfs: MAS with Context Efficient DFSDT

 \paragraph{Executor Agent}

 The Executor Agent is responsible for choosing and executing the tools to solve the sub-tasks.
-The agent has access to an external tool library~\cite{qin2024toolllm}.
-At each steps, the agent can invoke one tool to tackle the given task.
-As outlined in Algorithm~\ref{algo:tool_selection}, the agent, using the ReACT format~\cite{yao2022react} to choose the tool and arguments, then execute the tool.
-More detailed information of the Executor Agent can be found in Appendix~\ref{appendix: executor}.
+At each time t, the agent can invoke one tool to tackle the given task:

+Where p is the sub-problem from Planning Agent, h is the hint from the Verifier Agent, $\tau$ is the tool list, M is local memory, $D[\alpha]$ means the tool document of tool $\alpha$.
+The agent, using the ReACT format~\cite{yao2022react} to choose the tool and arguments, then execute the tool.
+Noticed that each inference process only uses the relevant part from the local memory and tool list to reduce the context redundancy.
+More detailed information of the Executor Agent can be found in Figure~\ref{fig:multi-agent_detail3}.

 \paragraph{Answer Agent}